Three-velocity coalescing ballistic annihilation: Introduction

 \section{Introduction}

 In \emph{ballistic annihilation}, particles are placed throughout the real line with independent and identically distributed spacings sampled from a continuous distribution.
 Each particle is assigned a velocity at which it moves from the onset.
 When particles collide, they mutually annihilate and are removed from the system.
-While a variety of velocity distributions have been studied \cite{anti-particle,b5, b1, b9}, what has become the canonical way to assign velocities is independently from $\{-1,0,1\}$ where velocity 0 is assigned with probability $p\in [0,1)$, and velocities $\pm1$ symmetrically with probability $(1-p) /2$.
+While a variety of velocity distributions have been studied \cite{anti-particle,b5, b1, b9}, a standard way to assign velocities is independently from $\{-1,0,1\}$ where velocity 0 is assigned with probability $p\in [0,1)$, and velocities $\pm1$ symmetrically with probability $(1-p) /2$.
 We will refer to this system as \emph{symmetric three-velocity ballistic annihilation} (BA).
 Particles with velocity 0 will be referred to as \emph{blockades} and those with velocities $\pm1$ as \emph{arrows}.
 When necessary, we further specify the direction of an arrow as \emph{right} ($+1$) and \emph{left} ($-1$).
 In this present work, we extend BA dynamics to include collisions that sometimes generate new particles (see \eqref{eq:rules}).

 Many intriguing features of BA were inferred by physicists in the 1990s \cite{b4, b8}.
 Several decades later the papers \cite{ST, BGJ, bullets, bullets2} brought renewed attention to the problem.
 Recently, a mathematical approach was developed by Haslegrave, Sidoravicius, and Tournier to rigorously justify these inferences \cite{HST}.
 Several basic quantities in ballistic annihilation continue to evade analysis.
 A major difficulty is that the order in which collisions occur is sensitive to perturbations; changing the velocity of a single particle can have a cascading effect.
 This makes it difficult to couple processes with different parameters and to prove continuity of basic statistics.
 For example, the ideas from \cite{HST} have so far only been partially extended to asymmetric three-velocity ballistic annihilation in which left and right arrows occur with different probabilities \cite{JL, HT}.
 Seeking to better understand the reach, as well as limits, of the approach in \cite{HST}, we generalize their result concerning the location of the phase transition in BA to coalescing systems.
+Followup work concerning universality of the phase transition in coalescing ballistic annihilation can be found in \cite{cruzado2021arrivals}.